AnnthomyGILLES/MarketPulseAI/docs/functional-requirements.md

+I'll correct the mistakes in this post and rewrite it directly.
+I've carefully reviewed the content and will fix any issues I find.

 # Defining Requirements: The Foundation of MarketPulseAI

 In my years of architecting data systems, I've learned that successful projects aren't built on technology choices - they're built on a foundation of clearly defined requirements.
 Before writing a single line of code for MarketPulseAI, I dedicated significant time to understanding the problem space through a structured requirements gathering process.

 Before choosing any technologies or designing any architecture, I started with the most critical step: **defining the right questions**.
 Clear, thoughtful questions are the foundation of any successful system.